 About

-My work is driven by curiosity and passion for telling stories that reveal the connections between people, places, and the systems.
-Growing up in Southern California, I had little knowledge about where my water came from and the costs of getting it there.
-Through my work, I aim to increase awareness and understanding about the complex past and present relationships communities have with water and the environment in the American West.
+My work is driven by curiosity and passion for telling stories that reveal the connections between people, places, and the systems..
+I aim to increase understanding about the complex past and present relationships between communities and the environment, particularly in the American West.

-Water belongs to the public, and access to clean drinking water is a human right.
 Everyone deserves clear information about the invisible connections that sustain and shape our world.
-By taking a multidisciplinary approach that draws on policy, history, science, and the law, my goal is to bring transparency, context, depth and perspective to the topics I write about.
+By taking a multidisciplinary approach that draws on policy, history, science, and the law, my goal is to bring transparency, context, depth, and perspective to the topics I write about.

 My reporting has appeared in ProPublica, Vox, The New York Times, Smithsonian Magazine, InsideClimateNews, Sierra Magazine, and High Country News.
 I write a Substack newsletter.
 As a researcher and writer, I am drawn to stories, analysis, and scientific papers that reveal invisible systems.
 Because of that, groundwater is a particular focus of my work.